Jwachala/ECEE/lab6/labReport6.md

 ## Assignment 1

-The code in `gpio-init.sh ` reads the addresses of the servo pins and allows them to be written to via PWM.
+The code in `gpio-init.sh` reads the addresses of the servo pins and allows them to be written to via PWM.
+The unexport lines remove the previous exported gpio pins value.
+The export lines put dow nthe new export value.
+The direction lines put all the pins as output.

 ## Assignment 2